Who may enroll in Honors courses?

-Our honors courses are for motivated, intellectually curious student.
-Many community college honors students excelled in high school; others are "late bloomers" who hit their stride later on.
-All, however, share the same goal - building an excellent record of accomplishment and personal growth while in college and beyond.
+Our Honors courses are for motivated, intellectually curious student.
+Many community college Honors students excelled in high school; others discover their passion for learning in college.
+All, however, share the same goal while in college and beyond.

-Honors students are usually serious about their education and give their studies top priority.
+Honors students are usually serious about their education and give their studies high priority.
 They also tend to have multiple interests and outside activities.

 For more information:

 Contact Dr. Pamela Blakely